Today we’re going to get into a question that I hear come up all the time, which is the best lens for a Real estate photography Crop Sensor?

 It has a maximum aperture of F 2.8 throughout its zoom range.
 That means it can let in more light than other ultra-wide-angle lenses.

-Which makes it useful for shooting indoors, shooting in dark video work, or getting a more out-of-focus background in your pictures.
+This makes it useful for shooting indoors, dark video work, or getting a more out-of-focus background in your pictures.

 Also, the lens doesn’t get darker as quickly, which is helpful for video makers.